emmajreid/MDF/README.md

 ## Dependencies:
 * Python 3.7

-Run the following code to set up a virtual environment with our dependencies:
+Navigate to the MDF-master folder and run the following code to set up a virtual environment with our dependencies:

   ```
   conda create -n envname python=3.7